danilo-dessi/skg/README.md

 - **luanyi-extractor/** contains the scripts we have changed from the original project for adapting the Luan Yi et al. tool to our data. (**ATTENTION**: they have to be copied into the Luan Yi et al. project after that it works and its models have been built.)

-- **cso-openie-extractor/** contains the scripts that have been used to enrich the Luan Yi et al. result wirh CSO topics and OpenIE relations.
+- **cso-openie-extractor/** contains the scripts that have been used to enrich the Luan Yi et al. result wirh CSO topics and Stanford Core NLP relations (i.e., OpenIE and verbs detected by the PoS tagger).

-- **skg-generator/** contains the scripts for performing the verb window heuristic, the scripts for performing all operations to clean entities and relations and making triples.
-Its final step is the generation of our output.
+- **skg-generator/** contains the scripts for performing all operations to clean entities and relations and making triples.
+Its final step is the generation of our scientific knowledge graph.

 - **evaluation/** contains the scripts we used to generate the sample of triples about the semantic web and evaluate our approach.

+Some files have been removed form the repository for github limitations on big files.
+Send an email to danilo_dessi@unica.it (Danilo Dessì) to get a copy of them.

 ## Usage